 Coursework 3000 word essay on the immunopathogenesis of a named immune/immunohaematological disorder.

 The assessment strategy is designed to provide students with the opportunity to demonstrate:

 - Integration of knowledge of molecular mechanisms of the immune system in a range of clinically relevant diseases by studying (in detail) case studies .
 Upon presentation of this work, the students have the opportunity to compare their findings with those of other case studies/diseases.

-- Integration of knowledge of molecular mechanisms of the immune system with the pathogenesis of a range of clinically relevant immune and immunohaematological diseases/disorders through critical discussion of the above in 2 one hour extended essays (from a choice of 5)
+- Integration of knowledge of molecular mechanisms of the immune system with the pathogenesis of a range of clinically relevant immune and immunohaematological diseases/disorders through critical discussion of the above in 1 one hour extended essays in the exam

 Thus, the summative assessment for this module consists of:

-- Group study of the immunopathogenesis of a particular infectious organism with the assessment based on a poster presentation by the group individuals during teaching week 10 or 11 for 4 hours
+- Group study of a clinically relevant case study with the assessment based on a presentation by the group individuals during teaching week 10 or 11

-- 2 hour examination in which students write 2 extended essays from a choice of 5
+- Examination in which students write 1 extended essays from a choice

 Formative assessment and feedback

-- Formative feedback is given on preparation of the coursework poster in group tutorials (available on 3-4 dates by appointment)
+- Formative feedback is given on preparation of the coursework presentation tutorials

 - Formative feedback on examination style essay structure and content includes class discussion of past examination questions during revision week